If you are a dentist and run a dental practice, then we can assume that you’ll have a number of competitors nearby.

 Even though you have access to high-quality photography, you have to ask yourself whether you are comfortable with using the same available images as any other dentist?
 And maybe the same as your competitors too?

-Yes, getting a professional photography is expensive, but it’s another way to stand out instead of being a copycat of other dental websites, or even your competitor.
+Yes, getting a professional photograph is expensive, but it’s another way to stand out instead of being a copycat of other dental websites, or even your competitor.

 And with the bespoke images on your website, you can use them on your Google My Business profile also, so that it is immediately obvious when people are searching for you via Google that it’s you.